-File integrity monitoring (FIM) refers to an IT security process and technology that tests and checks operating system (OS), database, and application software files to determine whether or not they have been tampered with or corrupted.
+File integrity monitoring (FIM) refers to an IT security process and technology that tests and checks operating system (OS), database, and application software files to determine whether have been tampered with or corrupted.
 FIM, which is a type of change auditing, verifies and validates these files by comparing the latest versions of them to a known, trusted “baseline.”
-If FIM detects that files have been altered, updated, or compromised, FIM can generate alerts to ensure further investigation, and if necessary, remediation, takes place.
+If FIM detects that files have been altered, updated, or compromised, the technology can generate alerts to ensure further investigation, and if necessary, remediation, takes place.
 File integrity monitoring encompasses both reactive (forensic) auditing as well as proactive, rules-based active monitoring.

 FIM software will scan, analyze, and report on unexpected changes to important files in an IT environment.
 In so doing, file integrity monitoring provides a critical layer of file, data, and application security, while also aiding in the acceleration of incident response.
 The four primary file integrity monitoring use cases are:

 If a cyber attacker intrudes upon your IT environment, you will need to know if they have tried to alter any files that are critical to your operating systems or applications.
 Even if log files and other detection systems are avoided or altered, FIM can still detect changes to important parts of your IT ecosystem.
 With FIM in place, you can monitor and protect the security of your files, applications, operating systems, and data.

 Often, file changes are made inadvertently by an admin or another employee.
 Sometimes the ramifications of these changes may be small and go overlooked.
 Other times, they can create security backdoors, or result in dysfunction with business operations or continuity.
 File integrity monitoring simplifies forensics by helping you zero in on the errant change, so you can roll it back or take other remediation.